Rudolf339/A-6E/README.md

-Grumman A-6E Intruder for FlightGear
+## Grumman A-6E Intruder for FlightGear

 Maintainer: Jüttner Domokos
 Based on the work of Alexis Bory

-This is just my side project, mainly for learning JSBSim
+# Thanks to:
+Richard Harrison: Massive help with creating the VSPAERO FDM, adding carriers to the flight recorder